• HOME

 Faenza Cathedral

 Unless art is not your piece of cake, it’s worth visiting Faenza’s International Museum of Ceramics (MIC), one of the most important in the world.
-The collection includes Italian ceramics from the Middle Age to the 19th century, works from the Middle-East, Far East, and Pre-columbian pottery.
-A section of the Museum is also dedicated to Modern and Contemporary ceramics.
+The collection includes Italian ceramics from the Middle Ages to the 19th century, works from the Middle East, the Far East, and Pre-columbian pottery.
+A section of the museum also focuses on modern and contemporary ceramics.

 Faenza’s historical center is relatively compact.
-The most important landmarks are regrouped into two adjacent squares: Piazza del Popolo and Piazza della Libertà.
-Both squares are framed by beautiful old buildings, and they’re the city’s pulsating heart.
+Piazza del Popolo and Piazza della Libertà are two adjacent squares regrouping the most important landmarks.
+Beautiful old buildings frame both piazzas, which are the city’s pulsating heart.

 Vie di Dante - Faenza Historical Center

 As you stroll in Piazza del Popolo, you’ll see two palaces standing out: Palazzo del Podestà and Palazzo Manfredi.
-Palazzo del Podestà is the typical, gorgeous medieval building, following the architectural structure which can be found, with multiple variations, in other Italian cities and towns, like Bergamo.
+Palazzo del Podestà is the typical, gorgeous medieval building, following the architectural structure found, with multiple variations, in other Italian cities and towns, like Bergamo.
 Albeit dating back to the 13th century, Palazzo Manfredi underwent a significant transformation in the 18th century.
-The portico’s slender columns and the facade lend the building a sense of lightness hardly present in medieval constructions.
+The portico’s slender columns and the facade lend a sense of lightness hardly present in medieval constructions.
 Don’t miss the arcade (Voltone della Molinella) connecting Piazza del Popolo to the neoclassical Teatro Masini.
-Its beautiful decorated vaulted ceiling dates back from the mid-1500s.
+Its beautifully decorated vaulted ceiling dates back to the mid-1500s.

 Brisighella